cortexproject/cortex/docs/operations/dns-service-discovery.md

 slug: dns-service-discovery
 ---

-Cortex supports a DNS service discovery to discover addresses of backend servers to connect to (ie. caching servers).
-This service discovery is not widely supported in Cortex yet.
+Some clients in Cortex support service discovery via DNS to find addresses of backend servers to connect to (ie. caching servers).
 The clients supporting it are:

 - [Blocks storage's memcached index cache](blocks-storage.md#memcached-index-cache)